 - None Stage: Deploy without selecting a stage

-Stage Name Required When selecting New Stage, enter new stage name - Start with lowercase English letters, do not end with special characters (
+Stage name Required When New Stage is selected, enter a new stage name - that starts with a lowercase English letter and does not end with a special character (

--), and enter 3 ~ 30 characters using lowercase letters, numbers, and special characters (-)
+-), using lowercase letters, numbers, and special characters (-) for 3 to 30 characters

 - Enter or select the required information.

-A stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments for each lifecycle of the API such as development (dev), test (test), production (prod), etc. Each stage has a unique URL, and separate settings can be made per environment such as caching, logging, throttling, and stage variables.
-Through stages, various operational scenarios such as Canary release, environment-specific settings, and traffic separation are supported.
+The stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments in the API lifecycle such as development (dev), testing (test), and production (prod).
+Each stage has its own unique URL, and separate settings can be configured per environment for caching, logging, throttling, stage variables, and so on.
+Stages support various operational scenarios, including Canary releases, environment-specific configurations, and traffic segregation.

-To create a stage to deploy an API, follow these steps:
+To create a stage for deploying the API, follow these steps.

 Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-Click the API Gateway > Stage menu on the Service Home page.
-This will take you to the Stage page.
+On the Service Home page, click the API Gateway > Stage menu.
+You will be taken to the Stage page.

 - Enter or select the required information.

-Stage Description Optional Enter additional information or description about the stage within 100 characters API Deployment Version Required Select API version to deploy - Start with lowercase English letters, do not end with special characters (
+Stage description Selection Enter additional information or description about the stage within 100 characters.
+API deployment version Required Select the API version to deploy - Must start with a lowercase English letter and must not end with a special character (

 Table.
-Stage creation information input items - Start with lowercase English letters, do not end with special characters (
+Stage creation information input fields - that starts with a lowercase English letter and does not end with a special character (

 - Enter or select the required information.

-You can view and modify the stage list and detailed information.
-The details page consists of Stage Details information and API Deployment Version Management, CORS, Usage Policy tabs.
+You can view and edit the stage list and detailed information.
+The detail page consists of the Stage Details information and the API Deployment Version Management, CORS, Usage Policy tabs.

-To view detailed information of a stage, follow these steps:
+To view the detailed information of the stage, follow these steps.

 - Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-- Click the API Gateway > Stage menu on the Service Home page.
-This will take you to the Stage page.
+- From the Service Home page, click the API Gateway > Stage menu.
+You will be taken to the Stage page.

-- The Stage Details displays status information and additional feature information, and consists of API Deployment Version Management, CORS, and Usage Policy tabs.
+- Stage Details displays status information and additional feature information, and consists of API Deployment Version Management, CORS, Usage Policy tabs.

 - To delete a stage, select the resource to delete from the list and click the Delete button.

-- To modify a stage, select the resource to modify from the list and click the Modify button.
+- To edit a stage, select the resource to modify from the list and click the Edit button.

 Stage Details

-On the Stage Details page, you can view detailed information of the selected resource.
+You can view detailed information of the selected resource on the Stage Details page.

 |---|---|